Dirty Kitchen

 Our dirty kitchen is only about half of the extension we added to the back of our house.
 The original exit doors lead into either the laundry room or the dirty kitchen.
 Both rooms are bigger than any other room in the house except the master bedroom.

-I don’t remember when we started building the extension, and I don’t remember when we finished.
+I don’t remember when we started building the extension, and I don’t remember when we finished it.
 It took a couple of years because of my fixed monthly budget.
 We started renovating it even later, when we replaced the wood cupboards with aluminum and pieces of Hardie Flex sheets, due to termite damage.
 Then we replaced the open windows with bug screens and jalousie windows to keep the flies and blowing rain out.

 My wife, Josie, chose the colors for the dirty kitchen.
 We have red cabinet and cupboard doors.
 A thin layer of red cement covers the original gray cement of the floor.
 She uses red floor wax to spruce it up from time to time.
 She really likes the color red.
 The ceiling and walls are white, as is the trim of the cabinets.